-The mission of the Neurotech Hub is to accelerate progress in neuroscience by providing cutting-edge technical services on demand, and seeking, testing, and deploying paradigm-shifting or bespoke technologies.
+The mission of the Neurotech Hub is to accelerate progress in neuroscience by providing cutting-edge technical services on demand.
+We seek, test, and deploy paradigm-shifting or bespoke technologies.

 What we do